iqm-finland/cortex-cli/README.rst

 The server URL and settings path can be set either with command-line options or as environment variables.

 By default, authentication is handled the same way as with other Cortex CLI commands.
-You can override this and provide your own server URL, username and password by setting environment variables IQM_AUTH_SERVER, IQM_AUTH_USERNAME and IQM_AUTH_PASSWORD.
+You can override this and provide your own server URL, username, and password by setting environment variables IQM_AUTH_SERVER, IQM_AUTH_USERNAME and IQM_AUTH_PASSWORD.

 Note that the circuit needs to be transpiled so that it only contains operations natively supported by the IQM quantum